barionleg/cesium.wiki.gs/Website-Improvement-Details.md

 See [discussion](https://groups.google.com/forum/#!topic/cesium-dev/OmnEHXVwU34).

-* Issue [#201](https://github.com/AnalyticalGraphicsInc/cesium/issues/201) - add Sandcastle links to the features page.
-More generally, how can the website and Sandcastle work well together?
 * Many screenshots need improvements, for example, some images on the [features](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Features) page are too dark.
 * Add info on CZML.
 Fix links to http://cesium.agi.com/czml.html.
 * Auto-run demo when shader compile time is improved.